Stomach ache and period: how to get over the pain?

 - stomach pain

-- flatulence, gurgling in your digestive tract
+- flatulence, gurgling in the digestive tract

 - an unpleasant smell when gas is expelled

-Abdominal cramps during menstruation can be painful and violent and have several causes:
+Abdominal cramps during menstruation can be painful and violent, and have several causes:

 How to relieve stomach ache during menstruation?